krallistic/kubernetes-fluentd/README.md

 Fluentd the uses a plugin to enrich the logs with metadata and routes it to defined outputs.
 This approach is relativly fine, until you have a cluster shared between many teams.
 The fluentd config then quickly  becomes a corrdination bottleneck if your debvelopers want to do more than route everything to es.
-Also this forces developers to defined these
+Also this forces developers to defined these far away from their code/deployment spec, which isnt shouldnt be like that.

 There a few common solution to this problem:
 1. Use a extra Routing/Parsing Point.
 This dosnt really solves the coordination Problem, but its much easier to update and manage the config on that.
 2. Every Teams runs their own sidecar/solution.
 This allows developers to be really felxible, and possible defined targets rules etc in their own source.
 But this wastes a lot in ressources and sespecially manpower.
 3. Dynamicly genereate the fluentd config from annotations defined by the developers.
 This allows developers to defined their wanted targets/parsing rules direclty at their deployment definitions, while still have a lot of flexibility.
+Also a second advantage is that now developers define these in their deployment spec which is much "closer" to their code than a central repository.
 The downside of this approach is that you need a extra moving part in your infrastructure for the generation.

 ## Definition